 How FORCE Got Started

+FORCE is a NGO that works for water conservation.
 FORCE was born out of the frustration felt by Jyoti that though water scarcity was one of the biggest problems facing us, it was becoming bigger because we were indulging only in blame games.
 She also felt that it was a problem that did not have to reach epic proportions if only all the stakeholders worked together in productive partnership mode using modern thinking, new technologies and traditional respect for water.
 She founded FORCE on the principles of productive partnerships with all stakeholders to solve the Water scarcity problem which she firmly believes is totally solvable.

 What is meant by water security?